OndrejZapletalThesis/OndrejZapletalThesis.github.io/_posts/2017-01-02-welocome-to-neural-convolutions.md

 ---
-title: Welcome to my new blog
+title: Welcome to Neural Convolutions
 comments: true
+author: Ondrej Zapletal
 ---
 Hi, my name is Ondrej Zapletal and I'm in my final year of masters degree at [The Faculty of Electrical Engineering](http://www.feec.vutbr.cz/fakulta/home.php?lang=en) in [Brno University of Technology](https://www.vutbr.cz/en/).
 More specifically in department of Cybernetics, Control and Measurements.